-You will be amazed at how much useful information that is inside your house, within drawers or shoe boxes, down the basement or up in the attic.
+You will be amazed at how much useful information is inside your house, within drawers or shoe boxes, down the basement, or up in the attic.

-This information can be in the form of certificate, such as a birth certificate.
+This information can be in the form of a certificate, such as a birth certificate.

 Or, you may come across discharge papers for your grandfather at the end of the Second World War.

 You just don’t know what you will discover.
 And as Ancestry says, “You just need to look“.

 The third step in this process, and maybe the most exciting so far, would have to be asking your living relatives for any help that they could give you to find out who your ancestors were.

 They could be your parents, grandparents, aunts or uncles, or cousins.